Mintbase/Grants-Program/applications/mobile_dapp_connection.md

 At the moment, though, we want to bring the details about the next short-term steps, that we believe are essential for the project to start bringing traction.

-The next immediate step is making the use of Tesseract protocol easy for the Polkadot developers, which requires integration with the ecosystem.
+The next immediate step is making the use of Tesseract protocol easy for the Mintbase developers, which requires integration with the ecosystem.
 Specifically integration with:
 * Swift SDK (our library from the previous proposal: <https://github.com/w3f/General-Grants-Program/blob/master/grants/speculative/swift_api.md>): <https://github.com/tesseract-one/Substrate.swift>
 * Java SDK (we’ve found two options so far):
 	* <https://github.com/polkadot-java/api>